EricPug/ericpugsdungeontimetracker/README.md

 - **Day Two?**: Each sheet has 1 day of checkboxes.
 If the time elapsed rolls over midnight, then the sheet prints the time plus "Day 2".
 You could of course start a new sheet if you want.

-## Why It Exists
-Tracking turns manually sucks.
-So often people wonder 'how long have we been down here?' or 'what time is it?'.
-I don't want to bother counting turns and figuring it out.
-Plus I needed a log that kept track of what was going on... **while things were going on.**

 ## License
 MIT License.